New exercise information and resources for patients with or at risk of osteoporosis

 So, what can you do next?

-- If you haven’t already, download the consensus statement and quick guide, so you’re ready and able to give the latest advice on safe and effective exercise and physical activity.
+- If you haven’t already, download the consensus statement and quick guide from our list of clinical publications and resources, so you’re ready and able to give the latest advice on safe and effective exercise and physical activity.

 - Browse the new exercise resources on our website, to see what’s available for your patients, so you can effectively signpost those in need.